linera-io/linera-protocol/roadmap/src/milestones/reconfiguration.md

 * An chain is migrated to a new set of validator using a specific *migration command*.

-    - **Rational:** For a given chain and sequence number, there should be no ambiguity on the notion of quorum for a valid certificate
+    - **Rational:** For a given chain and block height, there should be no ambiguity on the notion of quorum for a valid certificate

     - Migration must re-certify previous certificates sent by the chain (TODO: and received?)